Crime of passion: Description

 The "crime of passion" defense challenges the mens rea element by suggesting that there was no malice aforethought, and instead the crime was committed in the "heat of passion".
 In some jurisdictions, a successful "crime of passion" defense may result in a conviction for manslaughter or second degree murder instead of first degree murder, because a defendant cannot ordinarily be convicted of first degree murder unless the crime was premeditated.
-A classic example of a crime of passion involves a spouse who, upon finding his or her partner in bed with another, kills the romantic interloper.
+A classic example of a crime of passion involves a spouse who, upon finding their partner in bed with another, kills the romantic interloper.

 Additionally, the gay panic defense and or "trans panic" defenses can from time to time fall under the label of a "crime of passion", as was the defense of Michael Magidson and José Merel after they were put to trial after murdering trans woman Gwen Araujo.

 In the United States, claims of "crimes of passion" have been traditionally associated with the defenses of temporary insanity or provocation.
 It was used as a defense in murder cases during the 1940s and 1950s.
 Historically, such defenses were used as complete defenses for various violent crimes, but gradually they became used primarily as a partial defense to a charge of murder; if the court accepts temporary insanity, a murder charge may be reduced to manslaughter.

 In some countries, notably France, crime passionnel (or crime of passion) was a valid defense to murder charges.
 During the 19th century, some such cases resulted in a custodial sentence for the murderer of two years.
-After the Napoleonic code was updated in the 1970s, paternal authority over the members of the family was ended, thus reducing the occasions for which crime passionnel could be claimed.
+After the Napoleonic Code was updated in the 1970s, paternal authority over the members of the family was ended, thus reducing the occasions for which crime passionnel could be claimed.
 The Canadian Department of Justice has described crimes of passion as "abrupt, impulsive, and unpremeditated acts of violence committed by persons, who have come face to face with an incident unacceptable to them, and who are rendered incapable of self-control for the duration of the act."

+Crimes of passion were widely accepted in Southern United States states, especially in Texas.
+Texas, unlike most other states, did not only tolerate such crimes, but had a law which codified such killings as justifiable.
+Until 1973, Texas had a law which stated: "Homicide is justifiable when committed by the husband upon one taken in the act of adultery with the wife, provided that the killing takes place before the parties to the act have separated.
+Such circumstance cannot justify a homicide where it appears that there has been, on the part of the husband, any connivance or assent to the adulterous connection."
+This law was repealed in 1973 by Senate Bill 34 during the 63rd Regular Session of the Texas Legislature.